 What do the auditors

-One of the easiest things to find is the recording of Chief Complaint,
+One of the easiest things for auditors to find is the recording of Chief Complaint,

 Patient History, Medications and ROS

 There are specific rules for information pulled forward.
 Most

 technicians are not familiar with these rules.

 This results in auditors classifying the records as "Cloning" and

 is not correct.
 Auditors

 Unfortunately, we actually spend more time helping practices